codepot-spark/spark-workshop/README.md

 ### How to run my job? ###

-You can execute tests, e.g. `com.allegrogroup.spark.jobs.ExampleSparkJobSpec`
+You can execute tests, e.g. `org.codepot.jobs.ExampleSparkJobSpec`

+type `./sbt tests` to run all tests type `./sbt 'test-only ./sbt test-only org.codepot.jobs.ExampleSparkJobSpec'`

 ### How to write my own job? ###

-You can follow an example of `com.allegrogroup.spark.jobs.Example`
+You can follow an example of `org.codepot.jobs.Example`

 ### Demo ###